CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

    >**Note**: If in case GitHub Copilot extension is not installed, click on Install.

-1. Click on Next from the bottom right and follow the instructions to perform the lab.
+1. Click on **Next** from the bottom right to continue with the next exercies.